 Creative Health in Focus: Frames of Mind

-As part of the next phase of the Creative Newham Cultural Producers programme, four teams of producers are collaborating with local organisations to explore pressing social justice issues through creative, community-led events.
-Today, we’re spotlighting the theme of: ‘Arts & Health’, in partnership with participatory arts charity Frames of Mind and guided by lead artists Bo Chapman and Zoe Flynn.
+As part of the Creative Newham Cultural Producers programme, four teams of producers collaborated with local organisations to explore pressing social justice issues through creative, community-led events or projects.
+Today, we’re spotlighting the theme of: ‘Arts & Health’, in partnership with not-for-profit participatory arts organisation Frames of Mind and guided by lead artists Bo Chapman and Zoe Flynn.

-Based in Newham, Frames of Mind uses stop-motion animation, filmmaking and digital arts to support community wellbeing and mental health.
-With a particular focus on isolated and vulnerable groups, including families living with dementia and those facing mental ill health, Frames of Mind helps communities reclaim the language of media to tell their stories, challenge stigma, and connect with others.
+Based in Newham, Frames of Mind uses stop-motion animation, filmmaking and digital arts to support community wellbeing and mental health through meaningful creative engagement.
+With a particular focus on Heritage and digital inclusion, they work with isolated and vulnerable groups, including families living with dementia and those experiencing mental ill health.
+Frames of Mind supports communities to reclaim the language of media to tell their own stories promoting advocacy, connecting across cultures and generations.

 Drawing on Bo and Zoe’s decades of creative practice and their ethos of working with rather than for communities, this project offers a powerful example of what creative health can look like in action.